pypa/hatch/README.rst

 master
 ^^^^^^

+- You can now specify what Python to use when creating a temporary virtual env in the ``use`` command.
 - Added a ``-l/--local`` shortcut flag to the commands ``grow``, ``test``, ``clean``, ``build``, and ``release``.
 This allows you to omit the name of a local package if it is the only one.